 But what do UV rays actually do to our skin?
 UV aging and UV burns!

 So one thing is clear solid: UV radiation is without a doubt Enemy No. 1 when it comes to our skin health.
 It drives skin ageing, destroys important structures of our connective tissue and even changes the genetic material of our cells.
 UV-A rays, for example, penetrate into the deeper layers of the skin and form the well-known free radicals!
-These destroy the supporting collagen in our skin and also prevent its regeneration.
+These destroy the supporting collagen in our skin and also prevent it from being regenerated.
 Even the elastin fibers change.
 It is therefore understandable that the elasticity and flexibility of the skin is lost.

 What is even more serious, however, is that these free radicals can also alter the genetic material of the cells.
 In addition to this, the skin also loses its ability to repair itself.
 This, in combination with damage to the DNA, ultimately and in the worst case scenario, leads to skin cancer.
 [11]